 Annually, and anytime any repairs or changes are made to the gas system where gas fittings are loosened, the system should be thoroughly checked for leaks.

-Removing weight from axle: Jack up the axle and block it up to take the weight off the suspension.
-The tires don’t have to be off the ground.
-Just take the main weight off the axle.
-Leaving the weight of the trailer on the suspension for extended periods while stored is extremely hard on the torsion axle.
-The rubber will compress and not relax as fully as before.
+Removing weight from axle: Leaving the weight of the trailer on the suspension for extended periods while stored is extremely hard on the torsion axle.
+The rubber suspension will compress and not relax as fully as before.
+Jack up the trailer at the frame and block it up to take the weight off of the suspension.
+The tires do not have to be off the ground.
 Relieve tire pressure to 10 or 15 pounds while stored.
 This will extend your tire life.

 Locking down windows, etc: If the trailer will be stored outside, check all windows, service doors, roof vents, and entry doors to make sure they are properly closed.
 If the trailer is stored indoors in a secure place the windows and vents can be opened to air the trailer out.